Radio Spectrum Characteristics¶

 - As mentioned previously, there must be clear line of sight and the Fresnel Zone between nodes also must be unobstructed.
 For a link in the 5 cm band with 10 miles between nodes the first Fresnel Zone radius will be 46 feet, which is much less than the frequency bands discussed above.
 However, the 60% no blockage radius in the 5 cm band is still about 28 feet.
 Be sure to account for node AGL and terrain in order to achieve clear line of sight between nodes.

-One advantage for using the 5 cm band is that it contains 54 channels, and many of them at the upper end of the band are under-utilized with less chance of interference.
+One advantage for using the 5 cm band is that it contains 54 channels, and many of them may be under-utilized with less chance of interference.
 You can choose channel widths of 5, 10, or 20 MHz, with larger channel widths providing higher data rates.
 Remember that reducing the channel width will increase the SNR to improve signal quality if that is an issue for a problem link.

 The radio equipment and antenna systems for this band are readily available and are less expensive due to greater consumer demand.
 There is a wide variety of equipment from several manufacturers which supports the AREDN® firmware and operates across the 54 available channels.
 Radio and antenna systems for this band which are similar in size to those for other bands will often have higher gain.
 Devices in the 5 cm band are also well-suited for Backbone Links since there is little chance for RF interference from other radios sharing these frequencies at high profile sites.
 With clear line of sight and well-tuned antennas, 5.8 GHz signals can propagate across very long distances.